Blog

 • Changes in mood or depression

-We also have some more good news about side effects — per the FDA label for finasteride, no significant drug interactions are associated with this medication.
+We also have some more good news about side effects: Per the FDA label for finasteride, no significant drug interactions are associated with this medication.

 Are Finasteride Side Effects Serious?

 It’s important to look at these side effects in context before you write off finasteride as a hair loss treatment.
+Even in studies of Proscar, the high-strength 5mg version of finasteride, only a small percentage of men report the side effects just mentioned.

-For example, in clinical studies of finasteride for BPH, just over eight percent of men reported an effect on their erections, with 6.4 percent and 3.7 percent of men reporting decreases in libido and a reduced ejaculation volume, respectively.
+For example, in clinical studies of finasteride for BPH, just over 8 percent of men reported an effect on their erections, with 6.4 percent and 3.7 percent of men reporting decreases in libido and reduced ejaculation volume, respectively.
+Other finasteride side effects, such as breast tenderness and rash, were reported by less than one percent of men who used finasteride in clinical trials.

-In clinical trials involving the 1mg per day dose used to treat hair loss, sexual dysfunction from finasteride was far less common, with just 1.8 percent of men reporting a weakened libido and 1.3 percent reporting erectile dysfunction.
+In clinical trials involving the 1 mg per day dose used to treat hair loss, sexual dysfunction from finasteride was far less common, with just 1.8 percent of men reporting a weakened libido and 1.3 percent reporting erectile dysfunction.

 It’s worth noting that many men who took a non-therapeutic placebo also reported these side effects.
+Further, in clinical trials, these side effects tended to go away on their own, both in men who discontinued finasteride and those who stayed on the medication.

 How Often Do Side Effects of Finasteride Last?

 As with many other medications, some side effects of finasteride may fade away or become less severe with long-term use.
+Still, although uncommon, a small percentage of men may continue to experience adverse events even after discontinuing the use of finasteride.

 Our guide to the side effects of finasteride looks at this data in more detail and provides some additional information on what you should expect while using finasteride for hair loss.

-Proper Use of Finasteride
+Proper Use of Oral Finasteride

+As a treatment for male pattern baldness, the finasteride dosage is 1 mg per day.
 This is the dose of finasteride you’ll find in most generic versions of finasteride for hair loss, as well as the brand-name medication Propecia.

-As a treatment for benign prostatic hyperplasia (BPH), finasteride is used at a dosage of 5 mg per day.
+Meanwhile, as a treatment for benign prostatic hyperplasia (BPH), finasteride is used at a dosage of 5 mg per day.
+This dose can be found in generic forms of finasteride and the brand-name medication Proscar.

-How Long Does Finasteride Take to Work?
+How Long Does Finasteride for Hair Growth Take to Work?

-Finasteride is effective, but there’s one catch: it doesn’t work overnight.
+Finasteride is effective, but there’s one catch: It doesn’t work overnight.
 To get consistent results from finasteride, you’ll need to have a long-term outlook and take it consistently for several months.

 On average, it takes three to four months to see new hair or any other improvements from finasteride.

 This isn’t because the medication isn’t working.
 In fact, finasteride starts reducing DHT levels as soon as your body absorbs it.
+But because of the length of the hair growth cycle, you’ll need to be patient before the effects of finasteride become visible.

+Still, data from clinical trials shows that most guys experience improvements from finasteride after a year of consistent use.
 In short, once you start using finasteride, you can expect to see some change in your hair after a few months.
+And after one year of continuous use, you should be able to see more “final” results from finasteride.

 Is Finasteride Worth It?